baobabyoo/baobabyoo.github.io/pages/students_topics/AstroBasic_RadioInterferometer.md

 *If you want to use interferometry data or would like to chat about some existing interferometric observations, it may be important to take a little effort to memorize the boldfaced parts after making sure that you understand them.
 They come up very frequently in the conversation.*
 {: .fs-1 }

+**After you become a little more familiar with this material, a recommended way of using it is to use the *find* tab of your browser to search for the keywords you are puzzling at**.
+{: .fs-1 }

 #### Why interferometry?

 Analyzing interferometric data can be hard.
 It has been a nightmare to many astronomy/astrophysics students.
 This technique worths 0.5 Nobel Prize ([to Sir Martin Ryle, in 1974](https://www.nobelprize.org/prizes/physics/1974/summary/)).